Just like Granny made!

 Three Chimneys Restaurant Cranachan

-The photos on this page were taken at the Three Chimneys restaurant on the Isle of Skye which has been the best cranachan that we have ever tasted.
+The Three Chimneys restaurant on the Isle of Skye has been the best cranachan that we have ever tasted.
 If you have a photograph that you would like to add to this page then please contact me.

 A delicious Cranachan shortbread can be bought at Murdoch Allan, The Scottish Bakers of Hatton near Peterhead in Aberdeenshire.
 Their raspberry flavoured Cranachan shortbread is made with oats and wheat flour.